School of Air Power Studies: Leadership and Academic Training Wing

-The school of air power studies offers the three month potential Junior Non Commissioned Officers (NCO) Course, Train the Trainer (Instructor) Course as well as Basic to Advance HR courses.
+The leadership Wing is responsible for academic training for Air Force Members.
+It trains from Non Commissioned Officers as well as Commissioned Officers.

 Technical Training Center

 Located at the Grootfontein AFB the centre provides vocational training to technicians.
 It has electrical / electronic laboratories, aircraft systems simulators to train on training on fixed wing aircraft and helicopters for training.
 The centre caters for technical training of the Air force's ground personnel.
 Students from SADC Air Forces have also been accepted to institution'.
 Its curriculum are run in conjunction with the Namibian Aviation Training Academy.
 Qualifications offered include certificates and three year diplomas in: